 Female flowers are in a short spike at the tip of this year's new branchlets with 1 to 4 flowers in the spike, the flowers with a stout, green ovary covered in sticky hairs and a pair of broad, spreading, red-tinged stigma at the top.

 Leaves are alternate, usually crowded at branch tips and appearing whorled, 8 to 24 inches long, compound with 12 to 19 leaflets.
 Leaflets are lance-oblong, 2¼ to 6 inches long, ½ to 2 inches wide, finely toothed around the edges, with an abrupt taper to a pointed tip, asymmetrical and rounded to straight across at base, and very short-stalked.
 The terminal leaflet is rather smaller than the lateral leaflets and often absent altogether.
 The upper surface is dark green and sparsely hairy, the lower is paler in color and covered in a mix of glandular and non-glandular hairs.
 The compound leaf stalk is green and covered in sticky hairs.

 Buds are light brown and covered in short fuzz, the terminal bud round to oval and slightly flattened.
 New twigs are green to olive-brown, variously covered in a mix of glandular and non-glandular hairs, becoming smooth the second year.
 Leaf scars are more or less Y or heart-shaped with a notch at the tip.
 Branch pith is chambered and light brown.

-Fruit is usually spherical, 1½ to 3 inches in diameter, about as long as wide, the outer husk greenish with a bumpy and scaly texture and covered in short, sticky hairs.
+Fruit is usually spherical, 1½ to 3 inches in diameter, about as long as wide, the outer husk greenish and not sticky.
 Inside is a sweet nut with a hard shell.
 Fruits are usually single or in pairs at branch tips.